BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

     rotation-while-tracking) OR after the TF/deskew fix.
   - The photoreal SINGLE-VIEW result (outputs/sampleB_render.png) still stands as proof the texturing pipeline endpoint works; it's the multi-view POSE assembly that's blocked.

 ═══════════════════════════════════════════════════════════════════════════
+## 7K. ⚠️ STRATEGIC STATUS (2026-08-20) — RTAB rotation is the ceiling; Point-LIO is the fix ⚠️
+═══════════════════════════════════════════════════════════════════════════
+COLD-READER SUMMARY OF WHERE THIS PROJECT ACTUALLY STANDS (honest, evidence-based):

+THE CORE PROBLEM, PROVEN VISUALLY:
+- The sampleB "photoreal success" is NOT a clean reference.
+It was a ~270 deg pan that hit the rotation-under-tracking bug: poses recorded only 14.5 deg yaw for a ~270 deg physical sweep (~18x under-count), translations 16-38cm.
+Assembled world extent = x3.3 y9.5 z13.0m -> a room is NOT 13m tall; that's rotation-collapsed geometry (scans from different walls placed at wrong orientations).
+See mesh_shape_views.png (3 ortho views) + best_render.png (94% cov single view).
+The textured patches are photoreal, but the FULL-ROOM reconstruction is corrupted.
+"Missing half the room" = the rotation bug made visible, NOT a coverage/view limitation. *** CORRECTION: earlier Master text calling sampleB a "clean stationary reference / PHOTOREAL SUCCESS" was WRONG - it's rotation-corrupted. ***

+BENCHMARK REALITY CHECK (operator, 2026-08-20):
+- Current output is "Polycam with superior equipment" - only moderately better than the free iPhone app, which was used as the WORST-CASE baseline to beat.
+The rig has NOT yet beaten Polycam.
+The premise (superior LiDAR -> superior image) is real in the SENSOR but is being thrown away by the rotation bug degrading survey-grade scans back to phone-grade geometry.
+- UNRESOLVED HONEST QUESTION: is the rig's justification (a) better geometry [blocked by rotation bug], or (b) RELIGHTING [day->night, Unreal light placement] which Polycam CANNOT do?
+If (b), the goal should shift to proving relighting on adequate geometry, not to a prettier mesh.
+Not yet decided.

+CAN THE ROTATION BUG BE FIXED? - most honest answer:
+- On RTAB: NO PROVEN FIX.
+Only untested candidates (always_check_imu_tf:=false, clean static TF, madgwick).
+Every RTAB IMU attempt has been blocked UPSTREAM of testing rotation.
+RTAB's LiDAR-inertial path is a fragile bolt-on and a poor fit for this sparse spinning sensor.
+- On the L2 in general: YES, DEMONSTRABLY - but via POINT-LIO, not RTAB.
+Unitree ships official L2 Point-LIO demos (videos + downloadable L2 indoor/park bags) at github.com/unitreerobotics/point_lio_unilidar showing clean L2 rotation-tracked maps.
+So the rotation problem is NOT a hardware limit; it is an RTAB-specific failure.
+The IMU feed itself is fine (250Hz is the intended SLAM rate; "message lost" was a topic-echo artifact).
+- => "Solvable on the L2, demonstrated by the manufacturer; NOT yet solved by US."
+The fix is a PIVOT to Point-LIO for odometry, not more RTAB debugging.

+POINT-LIO PIVOT - what it costs and what survives (from earlier analysis):
+- SURVIVES a pivot (engine-independent): raw clouds, raw IMU, camera images, calibration (reformat extrinsic to "lidar-in-IMU-frame", don't re-measure), the texturing ENGINE (per_shot_texture.py takes posed images+mesh, source-agnostic).
+- NEEDS REWORK: the db_to_texture bridge (Point-LIO outputs .pcd + odometry, NOT an RTAB .db) -> re-plumb to consume Point-LIO poses/cloud + separately-logged posed images.
+- WATCH-OUTS: official Unitree repo is ROS1 noetic / Ubuntu 20.04 - WRONG for our ROS2 Humble
+  rig.
+The ROS2 port is dfloreaa/point_lio_ros2 (has explicit L2 support).
+Build friction on Jetson (PCL/Eigen/livox_ros_driver2) likely.
+IMU config needs satu_acc/satu_gyro/acc_norm
+  + extrinsic in Point-LIO's convention. imu_time_inte:0.004 (=250Hz) matches our IMU.
+- ZERO-RIG PROOF AVAILABLE: Unitree's L2 indoor bag can be run through Point-LIO to confirm clean rotation BEFORE any Jetson build.
+(Operator has already seen the demos.)

+THE DECISION IN FRONT OF THE OPERATOR (not yet made):
+  (A) Pivot odometry to Point-LIO ROS2 - the demonstrated fix for rotation, but a real
+      re-build + texturing re-plumb.
+  (B) Keep fighting RTAB IMU - unproven, fragile, poor-fit; low confidence.
+  (C) Use Polycam for scouting-grade geometry NOW; reserve the custom rig as an R&D track for
+      the RELIGHTING endgame (the thing Polycam can't do), which is the rig's real differentiator if geometry-parity with Polycam is the current ceiling.
+  Recommendation leaned: if moving-capture is required, (A) is the demonstrated path; but FIRST settle whether the rig's value is geometry or relighting, because that decides if the pivot is even worth it.

+═══════════════════════════════════════════════════════════════════════════
 ## 8. SESSION UPDATE LOG (append one line per session; values above stay current)